pmcgrenery/WxBrief/TESTING.md

 <br>Fix: After some research I found this is a known issue with the leaflet map when you plot geoJSON polygons to the map and assign the lines a weight.
 Originally the line weight for the polygons was set to a number value.
 The fix is just to remove the line weight value.

 11. Bug: On the About Page there is a JQueryUI accordian type display.
 Originally, I put the code to call the JQueryUI function for this in the effects.js file.
 However, the library that this code is loaded from is only loaded on the about page.
 Therefore, an error is thrown on every other page as the <code>$.accordian</code> function is not recognised.
-<br>Fix: The fix for this was to place the code that calls the accordian function in the jQueryUI library in a separate file that is loaded only on the About page.
+<br>Fix: The fix for this was to place the code inside a function that first checks that the current page url relates to the about page and then executes the code that calls the accordian function in the jQueryUI library.

 12. Bug: On occasion the leaflet <code>layer.getBounds</code> function fails to work on international SIGMETS.
 <br>Fix: To issue stemmed from an intermittent issue where the Leaflet <code>getBounds</code> function failed to work.
 This function was being used to get the extents of the polygon then the <code>getCenter</code> function was applied.
 A Leaflet marker was then applied to this point.
 To overcome this issue where <code>getBounds()</code> was intermittently not recognised, I changed over to using Leaflet's <code>bindTooltip</code> function instead which has a built in option to get the center of its parent.